roots/acorn/README.md

 ## Installation

-Navigate to your Bedrock directory (recommended), or your Sage-bsaed theme directory, and run the following command:
+Navigate to your Bedrock directory (recommended), or your Sage-based theme directory, and run the following command:

 ```sh
 $ composer require roots/acorn